PVI-DSO: Leveraging Planar Regularities for Direct Sparse Visual-Inertial Odometry: Introduction

-This paper proposes a direct sparse visual inertial odometry that leverages planar regularities called PVI-DSO.
-The method is an extension of DSO, we complement the IMU measurement constraints and coplanar constraints.
-Unlike the method of \cite{von2018direct}, we use a novel way to fuse the IMU measurement information, which doesn't estimate the transformation between the DSO frame and the metric frame.
-Meanwhile, we extract the coplanar regularities from the generated 3D mesh, and inspired by \cite{li2020co}, in the photometric error function, we adopt the plane parametric representation whose performance has been proved in \cite{li2020co}.
-Through the above methods, adding plane features in the system doesn't increase much computational burden.
+This paper proposes a direct sparse visual-inertial odometry that leverages planar regularities, called PVI-DSO, which is an extension of DSO \cite{engel2017direct}.
+To improve the accuracy and robustness of the system, IMU measurements and coplanar information are integrated into the system.
+We detect the probable planar regularities from the 3D mesh generated by the real-time estimated point cloud.
+Then inspired by the method in \cite{li2020co}, a tightly coupled coplanar constraint expression is used to construct photometric error.
+Finally, we derive the analytic Jacobian for the linearized form of the coplanar constraint and present it in the Appendix.
 In summary, the main contribution of this work include:

-\begin{itemize} \item To our best knowledge, PVI-DSO is the first direct sparse visual-inertial odometry that fuses coplanar constraint regularities to improve the accuracy of localization.
+\begin{itemize} \item We introduce the planar regularities which are detected through the 3D mesh in the direct method based VIO to improve the accuracy of the system.
+The 3D mesh segmentation which is performed on the real-time estimated denser map not only couples the state estimation and mapping, but also brings marginal computation burden.

-\item { We introduce a coplanar point parameterization in the direct method that constructs photometric error constraints, which is an extension of \cite{li2020co}.
-The plane-distance cost used in this paper converts the coplanar constraints into the plane prior, which can enforce the coplanar constraints in the optimization without increasing extra computation cost.}
+\item We adopt a tightly coupled coplanar constraint expression in the direct method to construct the photometric error.
+For the efficiency of the optimization, the analytical Jacobian in the linearization form for the coplanar constraint is derived in detail.

-\item We design extensive experiments on the challenging EuRoC and TUMVI datasets.
-The experimental results show that the proposed PVI-DSO fusing IMU constraints and coplanar regularities into the direct method outperforms the state-of-the-art. \end{itemize}
+\item We design extensive experiments on the simulation data, the challenging EuRoC dataset \cite{Burri2016}, and TUM VI dataset \cite{Schubert2018}.
+Experimental results demonstrate our system outperforms the state-of-the-art methods in pose estimation. \end{itemize}